 1) Pour sake into tokkuri (sake instrument for holding sake).

-2) Add water into pot and ensure that the water level in the pot is leveled or higher than the sake level in the tokkuri.
+2) Add water into a pot and ensure that the water level in the pot is levelled or higher than the sake level in the tokkuri.

-5) Monitor the temperature using a thermometer to ensure that you do not overheat your sake.
+4) Monitor the temperature using a kitchen thermometer to ensure that you do not overheat your sake.

 1) Pour sake into tokkuri.

-2) Cover tokkuri with aluminum foil or anything that would be able to fully cover the opening of the tokkuri.
+2) Cover tokkuri with a microwaveable plastic wrap or anything that would be able to fully cover the opening of the tokkuri.

 3) Microwave in batches (15s each on low) till the sake is heated to the temperature of your liking.